andrewtheis/prophunt/README.md

 # Installation

-For the majority of users the easiest way to install is by adding the gamemode from [this unofficial Steam Workshop page](http://steamcommunity.com/sharedfiles/filedetails/?id=135509255&searchtext=Prop+Hunt).
+First, download the latest version by clicking the [download zip](https://github.com/andrewtheis/prophunt/archive/master.zip) button to the right.
+After downloading, extract the contents of the zip to the below directory.
+Restart Garry's Mod and you're all set!

+`<Steam Directory>/SteamApps/common/GarrysMod/garrysmod/gamemodes/prophunt`

-If you wish to install manually, you can clone this repository using Git.
+If you wish to install the latest and greatest version, head over to the develop branch.
+You can download the zip or clone the repository using Git.
 This will allow you to test the latest and greatest code, and - if you fork to your own space on GitHub - contribute back to the project.

-**You should note this repository is not yet compatible with the latest Garry's Mod.
-Downloading from the unofficial workshop page listed above is recommended at this time.**

 # Creating a Server